-The County maintains the largest road system in California covering over 3,527 miles of roads, including 530 bridges.
-The 2012-2013 Road Fund adopted budget totals \$55.8 million, which reflects a decrease of 3.73% from the prior year's adopted budget.
-The adopted budget includes funding from the proposed "Transportation Funding Swap" in lieu of Proposition 42 funds and reserves from the Road Fund.
-It also reflects a decline in Federal revenue.
-Major projects anticipated include the final phase of the Measure "C" Academy Avenue construction, federally funded Manning Avenue and Crawford Road to Hill Avenue reconstruction, three Safe Route to School Projects, Congestion Management and Air Quality shoulder improvements, one federal bridge replacement at the Outside Main Canal on Bass Avenue, and three projects with various levels of federal funding for intersection improvements at the intersection of North and Maple Ave., road improvements on Cedar Avenue from Lincoln to Adams, and a Highway Safety realignment project on Howard at Shaw Avenue.
-The 2012-2013 road maintenance program includes \$24.48 million dedicated to pavement seals and maintenance overlays, contracted preventative maintenance, routine maintenance and traffic signs and striping.
-Approximately 30 miles of slurry seals on residential streets, 60 miles of chip seal projects, and 10 miles of asphalt concrete overlay projects are programmed.
+The County maintains the largest road system in California covering over 3,517 miles of roads, including 562 bridges.
+The 2013-2014 Road Fund adopted budget totals \$54.4 million, which reflects a decrease of 2.4% from the prior year's adopted budget.
+Major projects anticipated include the Measure "C" Fruit Avenue bike lane and Americans with Disability Act compliance projects, federally funded Jensen Avenue, Golden State to Maple Avenue road improvements, two Safe Route to School Projects, Congestion Mitigation and Air Quality shoulder improvements, one federal bridge replacement at the Outside Main Canal on Bass Avenue, and three projects with various levels of federal funding: one for a left turn lane at Nees and Wahoe, a seismic retrofit project in Delta Mendota on Sierra, and a Federal Railroad Crossing Improvement Project at Mountain View and UPRR.
+The 2013-2014 road maintenance program includes \$25.31 million dedicated to pavement seals and maintenance overlays, contracted preventative maintenance, routine maintenance, traffic signs and striping.
+Approximately 37 miles of slurry seals on residential streets, 25 miles of chip seal projects, and 13 miles of asphalt concrete overlay projects are programmed.

 In March 2002, the Board approved a 75% securitization of tobacco settlement revenues, which generated a par amount of \$92,955,000 in bonds, with net proceeds of \$75,722,815.
 These funds were used to construct the recently completed Juvenile Justice Campus.
 In April 2006, the County issued subordinate Tobacco Settlement Asset-Backed Bonds in the amount of \$39,015,131 to fund future capital projects.
-As of June 30, 2012, \$11,400,000 in bond proceeds remained available for future capital expenditures.
+As of June 30, 2013, \$11,400,000 in bond proceeds remained available for future capital expenditures.